Shivamgiri06/Ola-Data-Analysis-Dashboard/README.md

 - **SQL**: For querying and extracting insights from the database.
 - **Power BI**: For creating interactive visualizations and dashboards.

-## License

-This project is licensed under the MIT License.
-Feel free to use, modify, and share it.

 ## Acknowledgements

 Special thanks to Ola ride data and resources used for building this project.